javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 # User Manual for the OCDB WebUI

-The aim of the Copernicus Ocean Colour Databas (OCDB) is to provide a platform to publish ocean related _in-situ_ measurements.
-This tool enables researchers to upload their own _in-situ_ data using the the [Seabass data format](https://earthdata.nasa.gov/esdis/eso/standards-and-references/ascii-file-format-guidelines-for-earth-science-data/seabass-data-file-format).
+The aim of the Copernicus Ocean Colour Database (OCDB) is to provide a platform to publish ocean colour related _in-situ_ measurements.
+This tool enables researchers to store in a organised Database their own _in-situ_ data, in a standard format (to guarantee interoperavility [Seabass data format](https://earthdata.nasa.gov/esdis/eso/standards-and-references/ascii-file-format-guidelines-for-earth-science-data/seabass-data-file-format) is used).

 The main features of the OCDB database system are the provision of the data to the research community with an enhanced search facility.
-Further, data that is uploaded by the researchers will automatically validated during the upload process which includes a report on the validation result.
-The researcher also keeps full control over the submission and publication process.
+__Quality check__ on format, measurements as well as on protocols complience will be performed, and a quality flag provided for each measurement.
+__Only when agreed__, data will be __published__ in the Database and made available to any user cean colour related _in-situ_ measurements.
+Published, best quality data will be used to generate __Matchup files__ with Sentinel-3 Level 2 Ocean Colour OLCI A and B products.
+In addition, if interested, registered users will be able to ask for the generation of matchup files Sentinel-3 Level 2 Ocean Colour OLCI A and B for data submitted.

 ## Search

 All data the submitter has agreed to publish is searchable for the public.
 The OCDB WebUI offers a search interface.
-Main feature of that interface is the search text field.
+The main feature of that interface is the search text field.
-You can enter a single keyword which will attempt to find data using the meta data fields provided by the submitter.
+Users can enter a single keyword which will attempt to find data using the meta data fields provided by the submitter.
 This field also allows to use the so-called Lucene syntax which enables you to search for specific field values and also allows chaining.